hermango/shareable/README.md

 Shareable
 =========
 <img src="https://cloud.githubusercontent.com/assets/28847/3418917/8883ea2e-fe51-11e3-81f4-368f184b9a49.png" title="Shareable makes social media buttons." /><br/>
 A gem for adding social buttons to your Rails app.
-Shareable runs with zero configuration and offers a wide range of customization features.
+Shareable runs with zero configuration<sup>*</sup> and offers a wide range of customization features.
 Rendering javascript buttons and static links is easy.
 One method call can generate all the sharing buttons you want.
 The available social media sites include:
   - Facebook
   - Twitter
   - Pinterest
   - Reddit
   - Linkedin
   - Google Plus
-  - Tumblr<sup>*</sup>
+  - Tumblr<sup>**</sup>
-  - StumbleUpon<sup>*</sup>
+  - StumbleUpon<sup>**</sup>

-<sub>*Tumblr and StumbleUpon buttons aren't rendered by default.
+<sub>* If your app uses Turbolinks, Shareable's configuration options *turbolinks* should be set to true (see [Turbolinks section](https://github.com/hermango/shareable#turbolinks)).</sub><sub> **Tumblr and StumbleUpon buttons aren't rendered by default.
 Set a [configuration](https://github.com/hermango/shareable#configuration) option to show these buttons.</sub>

 The shareable gem supports Rails 3 and 4.